veaba/tensorflow-docs/docs/tf.keras/backend/dropout.md

 )
 ```
 #### Arguments:
-- x: tensor
+- `x`: tensor
-- level: fraction of the entries in the tensor that will be set to 0.
+- `level`: fraction of the entries in the tensor that will be set to 0.
-- noise_shape: shape for randomly generated keep/drop flags, must be broadcastable to the shape of x
+- `noise_shape`: shape for randomly generated keep/drop flags, must be broadcastable to the shape of `x`
-- seed: random seed to ensure determinism.
+- `seed`: random `seed` to ensure determinism.
 #### Returns:
 A tensor.